klein0r/ioBroker.awtrix-ng/docs/en/README.md

 The base object is a basic defition of an awtrix app to allow all possible attributes. *The base object will be extended with other attributes of the expert app.*

-See [documentation](https://blueforcer.github.io/awtrix3/#/api?id=custom-apps-and-notifications) for available attributes.
+See [documentation](https://blueforcer.github.io/awtrix-ng/reference/payload/) for available attributes.

-## Hide native apps

-If you want to disable/hide a native app (like battery, temperature or humidity): Use the on screen menu on the device!
-See [documentation](https://blueforcer.github.io/awtrix3/#/onscreen) for details.